Jamlee/docker-laravel/README.md

     laravel new jam

-you also change the project name `jam` to others in the file ./httpd.conf.
+you can also change the project name `jam` to others in the file ./httpd.conf,and if you want to enter the container whom run apache inside,you can run ./entry to enter it faster.

 Finally,enjoy it!